 Chef Mickey’s is a Disney World character meal classic with almost everyone having a strong opinion about the experience.
-This newly reimagined character meal with family style dining is a surprising improvement over our past visits here.
+We’ve had mixed encounters over the years, but had a surprisingly good time at Chef Mickey’s on our last visit.

 Chef Mickey’s Location

-Enter the main Disney’s Contemporary Resort lobby and take the escalator or elevators upstairs to Chef Mickey’s.
-This location is great because you can easily walk to and from Chef Mickey’s to Magic Kingdom.
+Enter the main Disney’s Contemporary Resort lobby and take the escalator, or elevators, upstairs to the main concourse.
+Chef Mickey’s location is great since it is only a short walk to and from Magic Kingdom.

 Chef Mickey’s Overview

 Chef Mickey’s is open for both breakfast and dinner daily.
 Based on our previous meals I wasn’t expecting a delicious meal, but was there mostly for the character experience.
-However, after reopening the quality of food is much better.
+Although not exactly gourmet, the quality of food has improved over the years.

-The breakfast menu has all the usual items like scrambled eggs, Mickey waffles, and fruit.
-However, they’ve elevated the menu with sweet rolls, breakfast brisket, and loaded potato cheese casserole.
+The breakfast menu has standard items like scrambled eggs, Mickey waffles, and fruit.
+However, they’ve elevated the menu with carved brisket and ham options.

 Despite a full belly I still found a way to gobble up some strawberry cream cake.
 The chocolate Mickey Mouse dome and chocolate raspberry tart were a hit with the rest of my family, but felt too heavy to me after such a filling meal.